Category: Prism.Forms

-Prism.Forms is a powerful framework for building Xamarin.Forms application.
-It is very well-know in the Xamarin Community.
-If you are interested in exploring the framework, or if you are already using Prism.Forms and would like to explore new releases, perhaps you are a product owner and would like to test out Prism.Forms APIs with your product, or you are a community contributor who would like to learn, share, teach, blog or speak on Prism.Forms, Prism.Forms Gallery is for you.
-Prism.Forms Gallery demonstrates a number of Prism and Prism.Forms features in a single app.
+If you want to explore the framework, or if you are already using Prism.Forms and would like to know what all it has to offer, perhaps you are a product owner and would like to test out Prism.Forms APIs with your product, or you are a community contributor who would like to learn, share, teach,…

 Enhance Your Xamarin.Forms App’s User Experience With Polly